LockDown-Ammo/GamesBot/README.md

 This section is for developers only and / or for the common pea sized public who considers themselves as developer even when they know nothing ( like me :D )
 I do not own any responsibility if stuff thats written in this section fries your pea- I mean brain.

-PS: We developers have a very good sense of humor :D
+PS: I have a very good sense of humor :D (so cringe)

 ## <a name="project-progression-status">Project Progression Status</a>